Cursor IDE Review: The Best AI Coding Editor in 2026

 | Memory usage 15-20% higher than VS Code | Low | Close unused projects |

-One note on that last row: reviews agree Cursor is heavier than vanilla VS Code, but the specific 15-20% figure isn't backed by any source we could find, so read it as a rough sense rather than a measurement (Graphite, Cursor vs VS Code).
+One note on that last row: reviews agree Cursor is heavier than vanilla VS Code, but the specific 15-20% figure isn't backed by any source we could find, so read it as a rough sense rather than a measurement (Graphite, Cursor vs VS Code (opens in a new tab)).

 Pros and Cons